apondlife/discone/Assets/Mechanic/mechanic.md

 [ramp]
 this ramp, did you...\
 see my letter too?\

 if you mash the "jump button" as you approach...\
 it,\
 i think you can do it.

+[wall]
+a wall is a nice place... \
+to press your feet into, \
+to hold the "jump button", along \
+like any other floor.

 # intro (real)